Latest News

 Carving knife

-This long narrow knife is perfect for meat and poultry carving as it produces less drag as it cuts through food.
-This allows it to produce clean and even slices every time.
+This long narrow knife is designed for precision cutting, making it perfect for meat and poultry carving as it produces less drag as it cuts through food.
+This allows it to make precision cuts, producing clean and even slices every time.
 Ideal when controlling the look and portion size of your meals.

 Boning knife